-Our regular class time is 9:00 a.m. – 1:00 p.m.
-(Tuesday – Friday) and 9:00 a.m. – 12:00 p.m.
-(Monday), with carpool beginning at 8:50 a.m.
-All classes (including Kindergarten) dismiss at noon on the first Monday of each month, allowing the staff time for meetings and professional development.
-The church offers an enrichment program, The School of Fine Arts (SFA), from 1:00–2:10 Tuesdays through Fridays.
+Our regular class time is Monday through Friday, 9:00 a.m. – 1:00 p.m.
+The church offers an enrichment program, The School of Fine Arts (SFA), from 1:00–2:10 Mondays through Fridays.
 In addition, SFA has an optional aftercare program until 3:00 p.m.

 A link to the school calendar is on the website, as well as on each Circle Time weekly newsletter.